 Meet Nick.
 Carraway's the name fantasizing about poor old dear departed Gatsby is his game.
-What this sport has planned is to recount about how Gatsby was such a good sport to him and how he is a legend, despite being a bit of a jerk, a showboat, a playboy, who made his wealth illegally by getting involved in bootleg alcohol and drug trade, as well as organised crime, but let us ignore this for now (that is, the entirety of this novel).
-I might as well add that though he is a round character, Gatsby, as well as Nick, are static characters.
+What this sport has planned is to recount about how Gatsby was such a good sport to him and how he is a legend, despite being a bit of a jerk, a showboat, a playboy, who made his wealth illegally by getting involved in bootleg alcohol and drug trade, as well as organised crime, but let us ignore this for now (that is, the entire 100-odd pages of this novel).
+I might as well add that though he is a round character, Gatsby, as well as Nick, are not dynamic characters, in fact, they are anything but.
 Aside from Gatsby and Nick, who is there as a cast of characters?
 The answer, quite simply, is a fool, a beautiful little fool (guess who this one is), a pair of breasts and a fool.
 Let us go into these characters to save a lot more text describing them then they are worth, shall we?
-Fool numero uno: Tom, he is a jerk, as Fitzgerald intended and does a good job at writing him, but is chucked into the overflowing bin of static and flat antagonists, glossing over some key elements and questions that remain, especially concerning (SPOILER!) his affair with the pair of breasts, Myrtle.
-Myrtle is literally a pair of breasts, nothing less, nothing more (alright, maybe something more, but this is Neocities, I will keep this to PG-13 at most).
+Fool numero uno: Tom, he is a jerk, as Fitzgerald intended and does a good job at writing him, but is chucked into the overflowing bin of static and flat antagonists, glossing over some key elements and questions that remain, especially concerning (SPOILER! [as if I care]) his affair with the pair of breasts, Myrtle.
+Myrtle is literally a pair of breasts (excuse me), nothing less, nothing more (alright, maybe something more, but this is Neocities, I will keep this to PG-13 at most).
 Then there is, Daisy, who, apart from being Gatsby's main love interest and is also named after a brand of sour cream, wants to be a "beautiful little fool."
 I must apologize to everyone who loves that line but this *THIS* is about the cheesiest line I have heard ever since One Piece got cancelled here in the United States.
 (Yo ho ho!
-I am a bit bum bummed by this being one of the best lines)!
-That leaves Fool Too: Electric Boogaloo - Jordan, quite forgettable in all honesty, apart from being the casual love interest of Nick and Daisy's best friend and a means of witty comic relief, she does not have too major of a role.
+I am a bit bum-bummed by this being one of the best lines)!
+That leaves Fool Too: Electric Boogaloo - Jordan, quite forgettable, in all honesty, apart from being the casual love interest of Nick and Daisy's best friend, as well as a means of witty comic relief, she does not have too major of a role.
 I might as well ask what do all of these characters have in common?
 THEY ARE ALL STATIC!!!
 And while there is nothing wrong in having a novel with nothing but static characters, it is very hard to create a rich text with a significant message to the audience (unless your name is Ayn Rand, but that is another story).
 So, as you most probably can tell, I dislike all of the characters here, which I know is what Fitzgerald was going for for Daisy, Tom, Myrtle and quite possibly Jordan, but it is debatable (that is, literary critics are unsure) that Gatsby was intended to come off this way, and it is almost definite that Nick was to be sympathized with.
 But no, I take to none of them well, I do not understand them, they just act.

 By now, sport, I am sure you have gotten that I do not like The Great Gatsby, sport.
-That said, it does have some redeeming characteristics, so I would still recommend this to people who are interested in reading it.
-My review is just one against many thousands of other people, so please, by no means take this negative write-up as gospel.
-In fact, Gatsby has made me want to read another one of Fitzgerald's works just to see how it compares with Gatsby.
-Who knows, I may even like them.
-That is it for now, but I plan on re-reading Gatsby in a few years time, so stay tuned.
+That said, it does have some redeeming characteristics, so I would still recommend this to people who are interested in reading it, sport.
+My review is just one against many thousands of other people, so please, by no means take this negative write-up as gospel, sport.
+In fact, Gatsby has made me want to read another one of Fitzgerald's works just to see how it compares with Gatsby, sport.
+Who knows, I may even like them, sport.
+That is it for now, but I plan on re-reading Gatsby (whether I want to or not) in a few years time, so stay tuned, sport.

-Update: a This Side of Paradise review is coming in the near future.
+Update: a This Side of Paradise review is going to be coming sometime in the future.
 Stay tuned!

 Shout-out to Project Gutenberg for uploading an E-book of this work on-line it really made this work accessible to me and helped me find things like quotes!
 P.S: I was not paid in any way shape or form for this shout-out, if you have not checked out Gutenberg, you should.